-What exactly is DirectX?
+What is Microsoft Directx?

-A closer look at DirectX 12 Ultimate
+DirectX 12 Ultimate explained

 How to install and update DirectX

-- Type “dxdiag” into the box and select “OK.”
+- Type “dxdiag” into the box and select OK.

-- Search for “Check for updates” and select it.
+- Search for Check for updates and select it.

-- Click on the “Check for updates” button to initiate the search for new updates.
+- Use the Check for updates button to search for new updates.

-Which DirectX version should you use?
+Which version of DirectX should you use?

 DirectX is backward compatible, so it’s usually best to use the most recent version that the game you want to play supports.
 Most games only support one version, but there are a handful of titles that straddle the line between versions like Control, Civilization VI, and Tiny Tina’s Wonderlands.